Getting a fresh start on your credit after a divorce is not easy!

 Before your divorce, chances are you lived in a two income household, and more than likely, your credit cards were in either one or both of your names.
 It’s also very likely that you and your spouse had a much higher credit limit than you will now that you are a single person with a single income.
 Now that you’re trying to establish your own credit, you may have to look at a different category of credit cards, or you may even have to start from scratch!

 Fortunately, if you do have to start from scratch you do have options.
-But, first and foremost, before you consider ANY of your options, you will need to find out what your personal credit score is, what’s on your credit report, and what, if anything, you need to have removed, disputed, etc. Now, there are a lot of places that promise you free credit scores, free credit reports, and even free credit monitoring, but if you’re seriously interested in building your own credit, then you’ll want to consider Credit Sesame.
+But, first and foremost, before you consider ANY of your options, you will need to find out what your personal credit score is, what’s on your credit report, and what, if anything, you need to have removed, disputed, etc. Now, there are a lot of places that promise you free credit scores, free credit reports, and even free credit monitoring, but if you’re seriously interested in building your own credit, then you’ll want to consider one of these credit monitoring services.
 They’ll give you your credit score for free, but I would strongly recommend signing up for their credit monitoring as soon as you can so that you can see your credit score, credit report, etc., whenever you want.
 This makes it far easier to separate and/or clean up your personal credit report after the divorce.

 Once you’ve cleaned up your credit report, then you’re ready to start looking at credit cards.
 All too often, when there’s a divorce, there are also lots of outstanding bills that have to be paid, some even late, and this can and will lower your credit score, making it hard to start building your own credit.